HermesBotApp/hermes-api-legacy/README.md

     public void onNoTriggerer() {
     }

     //When all the others plugins are enabled and everything is working fine.
-Usefull to hook into anothers plugins. public void onPost() {
+Usefull to hook into others plugins. public void onPost() {
     }
 }